Baileymnm1999/Baej/Design/BAEJ.md

  }
 ```

-A similar implementation will be done for other instructions.
-Once the instruction set is complete, if the RTL is correct, the executed simulation should be able to comfortably solve Relative Prime.
+A similar implementation was done for other instructions.

 ## Hardware Components